iongpt/LLM-for-Whatsapp/install_instructions.md

 ### Windows
 - Double-click on `run-windows.bat`
 - If asked for administrator permissions, please allow them (needed for Node.js installation)
+- If Node.js is installed during the process, you'll need to close the window and run the script again
+- This is because Windows needs to update environment variables after Node.js installation

 ### macOS
 - Open Terminal